Before Adventures of a GoodMan existed, I sent my travel updates to friends and family via e-mail and included a link to a snapfish album for photos.

 The most beautiful sunset I saw was in Augsburg and had nothing pretty to frame it against…oh, and if you’re ever in Germany you can feel free to skip Augsburg.

-At the Hofbräuhaus I met a guy named Greg who was from NYC and loved the Mets as well as seeing a dude I ran into at my perch “atop of the world.”
+At the Hofbräuhaus I met a guy named Greg who was from New York City and loved the New York Mets as well as seeing a dude I ran into at my perch “atop of the world.”

 I had 198 work emails waiting for me upon my return despite everyone knowing I was gone.